dynup/kpatch/README.md

 They provide information about original functions that need to be replaced, and corresponding function pointers to the replacement functions.

-The core module registers a trampoline function with ftrace.
-The trampoline function is called by ftrace immediately before the original function begins executing.
+The core module registers a handler function with ftrace.
+The handler function is called by ftrace immediately before the original function begins executing.
 This occurs with the help of the reserved mcount call at the beginning of every function, created by the gcc `-mfentry` flag.
-The trampoline function then modifies the return instruction pointer (IP) address on the stack and returns to ftrace, which then restores the original function's arguments and stack, and "returns" to the new function.
+The ftrace handler then modifies the return instruction pointer (IP) address on the stack and returns to ftrace, which then restores the original function's arguments and stack, and "returns" to the new function.

 Limitations
 -----------

-- Patches which modify kernel modules are not supported (yet).
-Only functions in the vmlinux file (listed in System.map) can be patched.

 - Patches to functions which are always on the stack of at least one process in the system are not supported.
 Examples: schedule(),